🔥 Join our free SvelteKit Workshop on June 28 - only 9 seats remaining ! 💨 Save Your Spot!

 Public dynamic environment variables

-They work the same way as private dynamic environment variables, but they are prefixed with the public prefix for client-side variables ( PUBLIC_ by default).
+They work the same way as private dynamic environment variables but are prefixed with the public prefix for client-side variables ( PUBLIC_

 The documentation for environment variables in SvelteKit can be found here: